Find Trade Colleges

 $22,303 Avg Student Debt

 Northeastern University landed the #15 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
-Northeastern University is a large private not-for-profit school located in Boston, Massachusetts that handed out 4,498 bachelor’s degrees in 2021-2022.
+Located in Boston, Massachusetts, the large private not-for-profit school handed out 4,498 bachelor’s degree awards in 2021-2022.

 If you want to attend Northeastern, expect to pay an average of $60,192 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $22,303 in student loans.